 - Easy and Tasty French Toast Casserole

 - In a small bowl, whisk egg and water together with a fork.
-Add oats, flaxseed meal, honey, vanilla and cinnamon and mix until well combined.
+Add oats, flaxseed meal, honey, vanilla, and cinnamon, and then mix until well combined.
 Allow the mixture to sit for one minute so the oats absorb some of the water.

-- Melt butter in small skillet pan over medium-high heat.
-Once the pan is hot, pour the mixture into the pan and cook for about 2 minutes on each side until cooked through.
+- Melt butter in a small skillet pan over medium-high heat.
+Once the pan is hot, pour the mixture into the pan and cook for about 2-4 minutes on each side until cooked through.

-- Top pancake with chopped fruit or simply enjoy it as is.
+- Top the pancake with maple syrup, chopped fruit, or simply enjoy it as is.